I run across the yard, the evening dew soaking through my socks. I clutch a bleeding hand to my chest.

 "It's stupid, really."

 "No, it's not stupid."

 "Not really," I admit.
-"You didn't run and hide like I did earlier."
+"You didn't run and hide after the Quarter Quell announcement, like I did earlier."

 "Doesn't mean I'm not terrified."